C4RR0T02/Server-and-Cloud-Security/Cloud Operations Security.md

 ## What is monitoring

 - Continuos verification of security and performance of resources, applications and data
-- AS provide services that give visibility to spot issue before it impacts the operation
+- AWS provide services that give visibility to spot issue before it impacts the operation
     - AWS CloudTrail
     - Amazon Cloudwatch
     - Amazon EventBridge